 People looking for work and receiving Jobseekers Allowance benefit from up to two free rail tickets a month for interviews – and a free monthly season ticket when they get a job.

-We are also extending free bus travel to everyone under 21 in a Modern Apprenticeship.
 And we’ll provide free bus travel for three months to young people eligible for the new Jobs Grant.